- Email: George.Pitcher@lewisbrisbois.com

 - Fax: 971.712.2801

 George Pitcher is a partner in the Portland office of Lewis Brisbois and is a vice-chair of the Asbestos Litigation Practice.
-Mr. Pitcher also focuses on products liability, professional liability, and commercial litigation.
-He acts as both national and local counsel to defendants in asbestos litigation.
+Mr. Pitcher focuses on products liability, professional liability, and commercial litigation.
+He acts as both national and local counsel to defendants in products liability litigation.